UCL Fantasy Manual Substitution

 - Change their captain to another player from their squad whose team is yet to play.
 The original captain’s double points will be lost and the new captain’s score for that matchday will be doubled

-As an example, say you have selected Mason Greenwood (€7.5m) for Manchester United’s matchday 1 clash with Paris Saint-Germain on Tuesday 20 October.
+As an example, say you have selected Mason Greenwood (€7.5m) for Manchester United’s matchday 1 clash for Tuesday.

 Auto substitution also occur if any of your starting XI fail to feature and there is a playing substitute on your bench – providing that player doesn’t break the formation rules (a minimum of three defenders, two midfielders and one forward).

 How should it matter to my UCL Fantasy strategy?